Smarsi/Efinancial/README.md

 > $con = mysqli_connect("db_host:db_port","db_user","db_password","db_name");

+## 3 - Run the "dailyexpense.sql" into your database

-## 3 - All done, juste acess the URL of your server and start to use it!
+## 4 - All done, juste acess the URL of your server and start to use it!